 This course is designed as a transition between Jr. high school and the rigors of high school English.
-The focus is on literature and writing with extensive journal writing, novel, and short story reading.
+The focus is on literature and writing with extensive journal and essay writing, as well as novel, and play reading.
 Logical and critical thinking skills are emphasized, along with critical analysis of literature and writing.
 Vocabulary development is facilitated with exercises designed to reinforce multiple intelligences; high school level grammar is taught and practiced.
 Both grammar and vocabulary are reinforced and used in the writing and literature in which students engage.
 Various independent readings are assigned, along with written responses.
 Public presentation and research skills are also addressed.
 This course reinforces the skills and knowledge required by the new Common Core Learning Standards.

-English 10 1 year-1 credit Final: local exam

-English 10 provides students with the tools necessary to improve in writing, reading, and critical thinking.
+English 10 1 year-1 credit Final: local exam English 10 provides students with the tools necessary to improve in writing, reading, and critical thinking.
 This course includes the study of world literature.
 You will read from a variety of literary genres including Shakespearean drama, American screenplays, novels, memoirs and short stories.
-Weeklong creative writing workshops will be implemented, and grammar and spelling development will be part of every unit presented, as well as speaking experiences.
+Weeklong creative writing workshops will be implemented, and grammar and spelling development will be part of every unit